jjsyucsd/cse15l-lab-reports/LabReport5.md

 ---
 ## Part 2 - Reflection
 In the second half of this quarter, I started using Vim and found it to be a really powerful text editor.
 It has the potential to be more efficient by using the keyboard instead of a mouse.
-I'm still starting the learing curve, but I'm planning to learn more shortcuts that will allow for faster traversal through code.
+I'm still starting the learning curve, but I'm planning to learn more shortcuts that will allow for faster traversal through code.
 I plan to keep using Vim in my future classes to develop the habit and be less dependent on the mouse.
 This experience has shown me that with the right system, I can streamline productivity, and I'm looking forward to seeing how long it will take to master Vim.